Your chance to transform your life in the most positive way

 Do small things set you off, like getting stuck in traffic, children running around the house or spilling your morning coffee?
 Do you have a low tolerance for frustration?
 Is It difficult for you to take things in stride?

-Are family and friends are afraid of you and often tell you to calm down?
+- Are family and friends afraid of you and often tell you to calm down?

 Are you not able to control how you react to things, even though you have tried several different approaches?